What is Sclerotherapy?

 At Gilvydis Vein Clinic in Sycamore, Naperville, Rockford, and Geneva, we are associated with the American Vein and Lymphatic Society, the Society of Interventional Radiology, and the American Board of Venous & Lymphatic Medicine.
 Accredited by the Intersocietal Accreditation Commission for vascular testing, we take our work very seriously.

-Each of our medical professionals has proper education and training to perform your sclerotherapy procedure.
+Each of our medical professionals and vein specialists has proper education and training to perform your sclerotherapy procedure.